ZahraBehzad/NetworkSecurity-Project/README.md

 - Symmetric encryption concepts using a classical cipher
 - The security trade-offs of transposition ciphers (small key space, no diffusion of individual characters, susceptibility to brute-force/frequency analysis)
 - Practical considerations for storing and transmitting "encrypted" data in a web application

-### Possible Extensions / Discussion Points

-- Replace the Rail Fence cipher with a modern authenticated encryption scheme (e.g., AES-GCM) and compare performance/security trade-offs
-- Encrypt messages **end-to-end** (client-side) instead of server-side, so the server never sees plaintext
-- Add TLS/HTTPS and secure WebSocket (`wss://`) support
-- Move secrets (Mongo URI, Flask secret key, cipher key) out of source code and into environment variables/secret managers
-- Add per-room or per-user encryption keys instead of a single hardcoded key

----

-## License

-This project is provided for educational purposes as part of a university course assignment.